Getting Started¤

 pip install amplpy

 - Load and solve the model using the following python code.
-The following code reads in the model and data files and solves them using the open-source solver Highs.
+The code reads in the model and data files and solves them using the open-source solver Highs.

 import amplpy # Initialize AMPL ampl = AMPL() # or AMPL(env) if you specify an environment # Set the path to your model and data files model_path = "path/to/your_project/" # Adjust this to your project path # Load model and data files ampl.read(model_path + "ESTD_model_core.mod") # The main AMPL model ampl.readData(model_path + "ESTD_12TD.dat") # The corresponding timeseries file ampl.readData(model_path + "ESTD_data_core.dat") # The corresponding data file # Optionally set solver ampl.setOption("solver", "highs") # or "cplex", "gurobi", etc. # Solve the model ampl.solve()